splunk-soar-connectors/.github/.github/CONTRIBUTING.md

 If you've created a brand new App and wish to contribute it, the steps to do so are as follows.

-1. Create a new [issue](https://github.com/Splunk-SOAR-Apps/.github/issues/new?assignees=&labels=&template=new_repo_request.md&title=) in our ```.github``` repo to request a new repository to be created for your app.
+1. Create a new [issue](https://github.com/splunk-soar-connectors/.github/issues/new?assignees=&labels=&template=new_repo_request.md&title=) in our ```.github``` repo to request a new repository to be created for your app.
 1. [Fork](https://guides.github.com/activities/forking/) the project
-1. Create a branch (following our [Conventions](https://github.com/splunk-soar-apps/.github/blob/main/.github/CONVENTIONS.md)))
+1. Create a branch (following our [Conventions](https://github.com/splunk-soar-connectors/.github/blob/main/.github/CONVENTIONS.md)))
 1. Push your app code to the branch you created.
 1. **Thoroughly** test your code for the new App.
 See the [Automated Checks](#automated-checks) section for information about basic automated checks we provide for all apps.
     <!-- 1.
 Ensure your new app has a [TESTING](https://about:blank) document for the community and our developers. -->
 1. Add your name to the contributors list in the app JSON!
 [Example](https://github.com/phantomcyber/phantom-apps/pull/488/commits/a02e345ce48e56bcb8711d1c5c4e40dd6e62fd11?diff=split&w=1)
 1. Perform a [pull request](https://help.github.com/articles/using-pull-requests/) to the ```next``` branch of the app repo.
-Please ensure your pull request adheres to the guidelines mentioned in [PULL REQUEST TEMPLATE](https://github.com/splunk-soar-apps/.github/blob/main/.github/pull_request_template.md).
+Please ensure your pull request adheres to the guidelines mentioned in [PULL REQUEST TEMPLATE](https://github.com/splunk-soar-connectors/.github/blob/main/.github/pull_request_template.md).

 **Note: Any pull-request to the ```main``` branch of the app repo will not be accepted**

-**Note: A Splunk>Phantom developer may wish to create a new branch and ask you to perform your pull-request there for specific types of changes.**
+**Note: A Splunk>SOAR developer may wish to create a new branch and ask you to perform your pull-request there for specific types of changes.**

 ## Automated Checks
 By default we provide various automated checks you can leverage to test your changes automatically.
 These checks will be run whenever you push new commits to your pull request branch.
 The overall pass/fail result will appear as a green checkmark or red "x" to the right of commit in the pull request page.
 To view the detailed report you can do **ANY** of the following: